oniseun/bug-free-dollop/REFACTOR_NOTES.md

 # Refactor Notes: Eequ Recruit Backend

-This document outlines the key architectural changes and design decisions implemented to align the `eequ-recruit` codebase with the standards observed in `fliq-backend`.
+This document outlines the key architectural changes and design decisions implemented to modernize the `eequ-recruit` codebase following industry best practices and NestJS conventions.

 ## 1. Architecture & Modularization